choyoon88/bikedisco/README.md

 8. As an authenticated user and a review author I can edit/delete the review that I have posted so that I can amend my reviews.
 9. As an authenticated user I can login to the website.
 10. As an authenticated user I can write comments on the posted review modal so that I can share my thoughts of the review.
-11. As an authenticated user and a comment writter I can delete my comment so that I can remove my thoughts about the review.
+11. As an authenticated user and a commenter I can delete my comment so that I can remove my thoughts about the review.
 12. As an authenticated user I can access Profile page so that I can check my ID, email address, first name, last name and phone number.
 13. As an authenticated user I can access edit from Profile page so that I can change my first name, last name, email and phone number.
 14. As an authenticated user I can access Logout page so that I can log out from the site.